thriveweb/sailinginparadise/content/boatTours/2022-01-20-gold-coast-valentines-day.md

   Broadwater with the one you love.

   Some ideas for your Valentines Private Boat Charter include;

   * An idyllic brunch picnic sail,

-  * An island BBQ cruise with private chef or
+  * An afternoon cruise with swimming, SUPs and sailing

-  * a romantic private champagne sunset and city lights cruise
+  * A romantic private sunset cruise with your own private chef

   We will be offering private yacht charters all day on Valentines Day and each option can be customised to suit your wishes.
-Perhaps you may even wish to host a special proposal on board this Valentine's Day?
+Perhaps you may even wish to host a special marriage proposal on board this Valentine's Day?
 gallery:
   - image: https://ucarecdn.com/ad1b26e9-2728-4bba-8af0-19b684226580/
   - image: https://ucarecdn.com/5fa3301e-25ad-46cb-aa26-6d1a2dcc608f/